 The draft guidance contains a section on sharing of information on suspicions that funds are the proceeds of crime or related to terrorist financing within the financial group in a cross border environment (Paragraphs 38-51).
 Your specific comments on whether this section provides sufficient clarity to promote sharing of such information in a group-wide context and any additional suggestions are welcome.
 The final guidance will also cover information sharing between financial institutions which are not part of the same group.
 This could include explanation of information sharing in the context of wire transfers, correspondent relationships, and reliance situations; as well as on the use of legal gateways or public-private partnerships.
 Views would also be welcome on this subject.

 While submitting your response, please indicate name of your organisation, the sector you represent and your contact details.
 Further, please insert any specific drafting proposals directly in the attached text of the draft guidance in redlines.
 Please note that the current draft of the guidance has not been approved by the FATF at this stage.
 It will be subject to further revisions and amendments.

-Your comments should reach us at FATF.Publicconsultation@fatf-gafi.org with subject-line “Comments of XX on the draft Guidance for Private Sector Information Sharing, no later than Monday 31 July 2017.
+Your comments should reach us at FATF.Publicconsultation@fatf-gafi.org with subject-line “Comments of XX on the draft Guidance for Private Sector Information Sharing, no later than Monday 31 July 2017 [The public consultation is now closed].
 All the comments received will be shared with the FATF delegations.